 Everyone who joins the Michigan Ballroom Dance Team can learn all the dances displayed on this page, and more!
 Some of the dances that aren’t included on this page are social dances like salsa/mambo, hustle, merengue, bachata, and west coast swing.
 Browse through the dances that you’ll be learning!

 The cha-cha is a cheeky and flirty dance.
-It is an upbeat dance with sharp movements, heaps of attitude and lots of sweat.
+It is an upbeat dance with sharp movements and heaps of attitude.
 Easy to learn and fun to master.

 The pasodoble is a stylization of the movements performed by a toreador in the bull-fighting arena.
 It is the most powerful and aggressive dance, characterized by distinctive music and frequent posing.